truenas/middleware/docs/userguide/truenas_system.rst

   but won't be used on the next boot.

 * **Delete:** used to delete the highlighted entries, which also removes these entries from the boot menu.
-You **can not** delete the
-  *default* entry or an entry that has been activated.
+You **can not** delete an entry that has been activated.
 If you need to delete an entry that you created and it is currently activated, first activate another entry, which will clear the *On reboot* field of the currently activated entry.

 The buttons above the boot entries can be used to: